mucahitdemir/Direct-Memory-Access-DMA-Programming-with-STM32F4xx/README.md

 It is used for "non volatile data storage". i.e. it survives after power has been removed.
 It is slower to read and much slower to write than RAM is.
 All the high speed temporary storage used by a program is in RAM.

-An SRAM is designed to fill two needs: to provide a direct interface with the CPU at speeds not attainable by DRAMs and to replace DRAMs in systems that require very low power consumption.
+An **SRAM** is designed to fill two needs: to provide a direct interface with the CPU at speeds not attainable by DRAMs and to replace DRAMs in systems that require very low power consumption.
 In the first role, the SRAM serves as cache memory, interfacing between DRAMs and the CPU.

+There will be additional examples of ADC with DMA, USART with DMA exercises.